saddboys/NameSayerGUI/README.md

-# namesayer
+# NameSayer

-Makes a video of what the user put in as the creation name and allows the user to record the audio.
+A functioning GUI which creates a ".mkv" file which which has a static image of the name for the video chosen by the user Also allows the user to record the audio to be used within the audio